How Do Metal Detectors Work?

 A horizontal coin (e.g. lying flat) can be detected deeper than a vertical coin (e.g. on edge).

-High conductive metals (e.g. silver) can be detected deeper than low conductive metals (e.g. lead).
+High conductive metals (e.g. silver) can be detected deeper than low conductive metals (e.g. lead or gold).

 Multi-IQ is Minelab’s latest major technology innovation and can be considered as combining the performance advantages of both FBS and VFLEX in a new fusion of technologies.
 It isn’t just a rework of single frequency VLF, nor is it merely another name for an iteration of BBS/FBS.

 Multi-IQ achieves a high level of target ID accuracy at depth much better than any single frequency detector can achieve, including switchable single frequency detectors that claim to be multi-frequency.
 When Minelab use the term “multi-frequency” we mean “simultaneous” – i.e. more than one frequency is transmitted, received AND processed concurrently.
 This enables maximum target sensitivity across all target types and sizes, while minimising ground noise (especially in saltwater).
 There are presently only a handful of detectors from Minelab and other manufacturers that can be classed as true multi-frequency, all of which have their own advantages and disadvantages.

 Multi-IQ uses a different group of fundamental frequencies than BBS/FBS to generate a wide-band multi-frequency transmission signal that is more sensitive to high frequency targets and slightly less sensitive to low frequency targets.
 Multi-IQ uses the latest high-speed processors and advanced digital filtering techniques for a much faster recovery speed than BBS/FBS technologies.
 Multi-IQ copes with saltwater and beach conditions almost as well as BBS/FBS, however BBS/FBS still have an advantage for finding high conductive silver coins in all conditions.